mdelaurentis/mdelaurentis.github.com/_posts/2011-01-16-mosaicing-project.md

 Last term I took an "Intro to Computer Vision" class at Drexel.
 It was a really good class with a lot of theory and some interesting programming projects.
 One of the projects involved taking a bunch of pictures and writing code in [Processing](http://processing.org) to stitch them together into a 360&deg; panorama.
 I've used some open source tools (e.g. [Hugin](http://hugin.sourceforge.net/)) to create panoramas before, and it was interesting to learn about some of the concepts that a tool like that would use.
 Anyway, here are the results of the mosaicing project, along with a brief description of the steps involved in making the panoramas.
 I should mention that this strategy for creating the mosaics was clearly outlined by the professor, and we were given skeleton code that we filled in with implementations of the algorithms.
 So the overall strategy was certainly not my idea, but the images are my own.

-My initial goal when writing this was just to plop the images up on the web, since I thought they came out pretty well, but as I was writing this I couldn't help but geek out on some of the concepts that I found most interesting...

 Taking pictures
 ---------------